Barkat Pharmaceutical Group: Cell therapy

 On May 15, 2018, the first factory for the production of stem cells in Western Asia (Cell Tech Pharmed) was inaugurated with the presence of Minister of Health and Medical Education Hassan Ghazizadeh Hashemi, and the First Vice President of Iran Eshaq Jahangiri The factory, set up by Barkat Pharmaceutical Company and Royan Institute, is a subsidiary of the Barkat Pharmaceutical Group and is run by Cell Tech Pharmed, a company established in 2014 to work on stem cells, biotechnology, nanotechnology and pharmaceuticals.
 It also manufactures products including Monocell, Ricollersal, Rhinooderm cell, etc. which are used to treat various cardiovascular, skin and skeletal diseases.

+In June 2025, 23 new drugs were unveiled in this complex, including seven for cancer treatment, six in the form of herbal supplements, and two products related to cell therapy.
+Some of these drugs were previously imported, while others had limited access within the country.